 Keep in mind that pistils going brown doesn’t almost indicate that your plants are ready to harvest; it could be caused by excess watering, spraying at night, having used a certain type of spray product, stress etc. Once your cannabis plant is ready to harvest it won’t be thirsty anymore, absorbing much less water than usual.

 Trichomes are small cells that appear on the surface of your plants’ leaves and flowers.
 They contain cannabinoids, which produce psychoactive and narcotic effects in your buds.
 They look like droplets, and keep growing until they take on a mushroom shape.
 A good sign is that they’re no longer producing any more trichomes.
 Essentially, you should see calyxes covered in resin, which essentially look like mushrooms when looked at under a microscope, and they’ll want to have a creamy, milky color and some should be an Ambar-like color.
-The best way to check if your plants are ready is to use a microscope.
+The best way to check if your plants are ready is to use a Mini 60x Microscope With White LEDS.

 When the top of the trichome is perfectly round, it’s too early to harvest.
 You’ll need to wait until they look like a sort of an over-pumped ball, slightly deformed.
 This indicates that there are more cannabinoids inside.
 If you don’t harvest early, they’ll explode and degrade – if you wait until they explode, you’ll have waited too long.